by Katherine O. Rizzo, photos by Jim McCue

 Growing up in a family of horsemen, Dave Scheing first started attending Preakness as a kid.
 Now, although his family no longer breeds racehorses, Scheing is even more heavily involved with the Preakness Stakes.
 Scheing has worked for the Maryland Jockey Club for 20+ years and is now in charge of pari-mutuel operations.

 Scheing explains pari-mutual betting as the public betting among themselves versus against the “house,” as in the type of betting that takes place in a casino.
 A portion of every bet goes towards race purses and overhead costs of running the tracks.
 On a typical Saturday during a race meet in Maryland, the total wagering would be around five million dollars.
 “On Preakness Day, the total wagering is around 80 million,” Scheing stated, adding, “We one time went over 90 million.”
+If you’re looking to try and get into some sort of betting, whether it be on horse-racing or any other sporting events, have a look into pages that explain how to bet on sports containing everything from total beginners information to the more experienced and technical sides of making bets.

 This makes Preakness Day the largest day on the racing calendar in terms of betting.
 “Black-Eyed Susan Day is pretty big, too,” he said.
 Last year, the total wagering on Black-Eyed Susan Day was 18 million with Preakness Day being 85 million.
 “Maryland Million Day is really good too but it doesn’t touch those two in terms of wagering,” Scheing explained.
 “Preakness is the biggest day of the year.”